Computable classifications of continuous, transducer, and regular functions: Introduction

 \subsection{Classification via index sets}

 We begin with local effective classifications; let us first consider the classification problem for real numbers with property $P$.
 We may initially analyze the subproblem for computable real numbers: a real $x$ is computable if there exists an algorithm which, on input $n$, outputs a rational number $r$ such that $|x -r|< 2^{-n}$ \cite{Turing:36,Turing:37}.
-We can therefore list all computable reals $x_0,x_1,\ldots$ effectively\footnote{However, we must bear in mind that for each of these $x_i$s, there may be some $n$ such that the $i$-th program does not halt on $n$.}.
+We can therefore list all computable reals $x_0,x_1,\ldots$ effectively.
+More precisely, we can effectively list all (possibly partial) algorithms computing approximations to computable reals.
 This allows us to define the complexity of $P$ within the arithmetic hierarchy by restricting its domain to computable reals and considering the \emph{index set} of $P$:

 For instance, if $P(x_i)$ holds if and only if $(\exists n_1)(\forall n_2)R(i,n_1,n_2)$ for some computable relation $R$, then we can say that $P$ is $\Sigma^0_2$, and if $I(P)$ is $\Sigma^0_2$-complete, then we can say that our description of $P$ is optimal.
 See~\cite{Soa} for more on the classes $\Sigma^0_n$ and $\Pi^0_n$, which together form the arithmetical hierarchy.
-Of course, if we want to consider an analytic $P$ for noncomputable reals as well, we will relativize our restatement of $P$ to an arbitrary oracle $X$; consider the case in which $P(x_i^X)$ holds if and only if $(\exists n_1)(\forall n_2)\widehat{R}(X;i,n_1,n_2)$, where $\widehat{R}$ is a computable predicate with the set parameter $X$ and $x_0^X,x_1^X,\ldots$ is an effective enumeration of $X$-computable reals instead of simply the computable reals.
+Of course, if we want to consider an analytic $P$ for noncomputable reals as well, we will relativize our restatement of $P$ to an arbitrary oracle $X$; consider the case in which $P(\xi)$ holds if and only if $(\exists n_1)(\forall n_2)\widehat{R}(\xi;n_1,n_2)$, where $\widehat{R}$ is a computable predicate with the real parameter $\xi$.
 In this example, $P$ is $\mathbf{\Sigma^0_2}$; see~\cite{GaoBook} for the boldface hierarchy and its applications to algebraic structures.
-We note here that usually establishing a ``lightface'' bound requires a more detailed and constructive analysis that providing a ``boldface'' bound.
+We note here that usually establishing a ``lightface'' bound requires a more detailed and constructive analysis than providing a ``boldface'' bound.
 This sort of work has been done by, for instance, Becher, Heiber, and Slaman, who showed that the index set of all computable real numbers normal to base 2 is $\Pi^0_3$-complete \cite{norm1}.
-Their proof is relativizable, and thus implies the earlier result of Ki and Linton, who showed that the set of reals normal to base 2 is $\bf \Pi^0_3$-complete \cite{ki}.
+Their proof is relativizable and implies the earlier result of Ki and Linton, who showed that the set of reals normal to base 2 is $\bf \Pi^0_3$-complete \cite{ki}.
 For more examples see, e.g., \cite{norm2,CRindex}.